Deepening Asian Studies in the Liberal Arts

 Andrew W. Mellon Foundation

-With renewed funding from the Andrew W. Mellon Foundation, ASIANetwork will provide faculty from member institutions the opportunity to apply to participate in a faculty enhancement program to facilitate the study of a country in Asia which lies outside their primary range of expertise.
-The ASIANetwork Faculty Enhancement Program (ANFEP) will offer seminars over the upcoming four-year period for Asian and non-Asian specialists at sites in India, Thailand, Japan and Indonesia.
+With funding from the Andrew W. Mellon Foundation, ASIANetwork will provide faculty from member institutions the opportunity to apply to participate in a faculty enhancement program to facilitate the study of a country in Asia which lies outside their primary range of expertise.
+The ASIANetwork Faculty Enhancement Program (ANFEP) will offer seminars over a four-year period beginning in 2014 for Asia and non-Asia specialists at sites in India, Thailand, Japan and Indonesia.
 Although faculty members may apply to more than one seminar, they may participate, if chosen, in only one.
-Only faculty at institutions which have been members of ASIANetwork in the year before application is made are eligible for consideration.
 In order to apply for an ANFEP award, the applicant’s home institution must have been an institutional member of ASIANetwork for at least the year preceding the application.
 Should one become a recipient of an ANFEP award, the faculty member’s institution must, at a minimum, continue to maintain its membership in ASIANetwork through the year following the award period.
 Applications from all disciplinary interests are invited.
-Non-Asian specialists may apply for any country not a part of their current teaching focus.
-Asian specialists may apply for countries not in their primary area of expertise.
-For example, China specialists may seek to initiate or enhance their understanding of India.
+Non-Asia specialists may apply for any country not a part of their current teaching focus.
+Asia specialists may apply for countries not in their primary area of expertise.

 The ASIANetwork Faculty Enhancement Program (ANFEP) study-travel seminar will consist of structured workshops directed by a country expert held at three different times over a one-year period: prior to departure, in-country, and after returning to the United States.
 During these workshops, faculty will discuss their scholarly and pedagogical goals and gains for presenting the country of focus within the liberal arts and on their home campuses.

-Outcomes of these seminars will include new Asia material for existing courses, the development of new courses on Asia, and reenergized careers for both Asian and non-Asian faculty.
+Outcomes of these seminars will include new Asia material for existing courses, the development of new courses on Asia, and reenergized careers for both Asia and non-Asia faculty.
 Additional Asia courses and the more broadly Asia-focused research agendas of the participating faculty will help sustain and deepen the study of Asia on their liberal arts campuses.
 Beyond impacting their own institutions, returning faculty will comprise a cohort of newly-trained scholar-teachers with interests and enhanced knowledge about India, Thailand, Japan and Indonesia that will allow them to act as resources to ASIANetwork institutions through the ASIANetwork Consultancy Program.
+Junior faculty and Assistant Professors are encouraged to apply.

 - Summer 2016-Japan